dkarthe/webjeda-blog/_posts/2016-02-21-github-upload-file-option.md

 Years ago I used to manage a Jekyll blog hosted on Github Pages.
 It was beautiful, fast and responsive but the only problem I had was uploading files and folders.
 I wasn't so good at command line interface so I used [prose](http://prose.io){:rel='nofollow'}{:target="_blank"} to upload images and edit my posts.
 That was easy but setting up prose is still not an easy task.

 Now with the direct upload option, all that trouble is gone.
 Any project file, zip file or a complete folder can be uploaded into the repository in just one commit.
-This will impact a lot for those who manage Jekyll blogs like myself.
+This will impact a lot for those who manage Jekyll blogs like mine.

 ## How to upload files and folders?